You are here

 What is changing, and what is expected of physicians as a result?

 The 21st Century Cures Act, as part of Information Blocking, mandates that patients have increased access to their electronic health information (EHI), including clinical notes, through an application of their choosing or EHR portal.
 The new applicability date for Information Blocking is April 5, 2021.
+It is important to note, however, that prior agreements, arrangements, or contracts still in effect on and after that April 5, 2021 may implicate the Information Blocking requirements.
 We say “increased access” because 21st Century Cures Act simply builds on the already existing legal rights for patients to access all their information.
 The Cures Act reduces barriers and makes information more accessible to the right people.
 As a result, physicians must exchange EHI unless an exception applies.
 This should be distinguished from HIPAA rules which permit physicians to exchange EHI for certain purposes.

 If a practice still uses paper records, are they subject to the Information Blocking regulations?